 Quite literally a bullet roguelike, I mean, even enemies are ammunition.
-Players can take control of one of four characters, each with their own perks and move sets, and traverse through the ‘Gungeon’.
+Players in these Roguelike dungeons can take control of one of four characters, each with their own perks and move sets, and traverse through the ‘Gungeon’.

 There are plenty of secrets to be discovered within its bullet-damaged walls, but they are guarded by a seemingly endless cast of enemies of varying degrees of annoyance.
 This makes blasting them even more satisfying.